LauraHingley/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 The `Result` module handles passing values from `:ok` tagged tuples to the next function.
 But if the result is an `:error` tagged tuple then following functions will simply be ignored.

-The method of interest is `bind`, so-called to further reading on the subject easier.
+The function of interest is `bind`.
 It has the following behaviour:

 - If the result given is a success, call the next function with the returned value.